jacobpclouse/Mp3-Generator/README.md

 - Python | Convert image to text and then to speech: https://www.geeksforgeeks.org/python-convert-image-to-text-and-then-to-speech/
 - Extract Text from Image using Python: https://towardsdatascience.com/extract-text-from-image-using-python-8e8cfbbce743
 - Python-tesseract installation on Ubuntu: https://stackoverflow.com/questions/36107233/python-tesseract-installation-on-ubuntu
+- Convert Text to Speech in Python: https://www.geeksforgeeks.org/convert-text-speech-python/
+- How to delete the contents of a folder?: https://stackoverflow.com/questions/185936/how-to-delete-the-contents-of-a-folder